Analysis: Trump’s Senate trial matters regardless of outcome

 The trial comes as the GOP is struggling with its future.

-Sen. Mitch McConnell of Kentucky, the Senate Republican leader, has flirted with the potential of purging Trump from the party.
+Sen. Mitch McConnell of Kentucky, the Republican leader, has flirted with the possibility of purging Trump from the party.
 If Trump is convicted, the Senate could vote to bar him from seeking office again, a notable punishment for someone who has dangled the potential of a 2024 presidential run to keep bending the party to his will.

 McConnell hasn’t yet said how he’ll vote, and, so far, only a few moderate Republicans seem certain to convict.
 They’re running into the reality that Trump’s supporters remain a dominant force in the party.